 How Does Fruit Affect Blood Sugar?

-Fruit is sugar and like any sugar, it will cause blood sugars to rise after the carbohydrates in the fruit are converted into glucose.
+Fruit is sugar; like any sugar, it raises blood sugars after the carbohydrates in the fruit are converted into glucose.

-This smooth burst of energy can often help break through unstable highs or lows.
-Fruit that contains less fiber may also be desirable for people with hypoglycemia.
-If someone experiencing unstable highs and lows chooses to eat fruit during these periods, they should make sure to monitor their blood glucose carefully for several hours afterward to make sure it doesn't drop too low or get too high.
+This smooth burst of energy helps break through unstable highs or lows.
+Fruits that contain less fiber may also be desirable for people with hypoglycemia.
+Suppose someone experiencing unstable highs and lows chooses to eat fruit during these periods.
+In that case, they should monitor their blood glucose carefully for several hours afterward to ensure it doesn’t drop too low or get too high.

 Can Oranges Lower Blood Sugar?

-Oranges can help lower blood sugar levels because they contain high amounts of vitamin C. Vitamin C acts as an antioxidant that helps to fight against free radicals.
-When you have high blood sugar levels, the glucose reacts with the protein in your body.
-With this heightened oxidation, cells may be damaged which leads to various complications of diabetes such as cardiovascular or kidney diseases.
-As an antioxidant, vitamin C can protect against these effects of elevated blood sugar, thereby lowering your risk of developing free radical damage.
+Oranges can help lower blood sugar levels because they contain high amounts of vitamin C. Vitamin C acts as an antioxidant that helps fight against free radicals.
+When you have high blood sugar levels, glucose reacts with the protein in your body.
+With this heightened oxidation, cells may be damaged, which leads to various complications of diabetes, such as cardiovascular or kidney diseases.
+Vitamin C can protect against elevated blood sugar, effects as an antioxidant by lowering your risk of developing free radical damage.

 Conclusion